George Mason University: Fairfax

 The university's primary Fairfax Campus is situated on 677 acre in central Fairfax County.
 The campus lies just south of the City of Fairfax, and approximately 20 miles from Washington, D.C..
 The City of Fairfax covers a small piece of the university grounds.
+The Fairfax Campus opened in 1964 with four buildings.

 Notable buildings include the 320000 sqft student union building, the Johnson Center; the Center for the Arts, a 2,000-seat concert hall; the 180000 sqft Long and Kimmy Nguyen Engineering Building; Exploratory Hall for science, new in 2013; an astronomy observatory and telescope; the 88900 sqft Art and Design Building; the newly expanded Fenwick Library, the Krasnow Institute; and three fully appointed gyms and an aquatic center for student use.
 The stadiums for indoor and outdoor track and field, baseball, softball, tennis, soccer and lacrosse are also on the Fairfax campus, as is Masonvale, a housing community for faculty, staff and graduate students.